-TSOs proposing an application of the harmonised market-based allocation process in accordance with Article 38(1)(b) shall consider for the relevant implementation timeline of such proposal the time needed to get all processes pursuant to paragraph (3) operational.
-If such application needs to join an existing balancing capacity platform in accordance with paragraph (2), the proposing TSOs shall contact the TSOs and entities of the relevant balancing capacity platform(s), inform them about the expected amendments needed for integrating the proposed application, and all concerned parties shall jointly assess the time needed for the implementation of such proposal.
+TSOs proposing an application of the harmonised market-based allocation process in accordance with Article 38(1)(b) EB Regulation shall consider for the relevant implementation timeline of such proposal the time needed to get all processes pursuant to paragraph (2) operational.
+If such application needs to join an existing balancing capacity platform in accordance with paragraph (1), the proposing TSOs shall contact the TSOs and entities of the relevant balancing capacity platform(s), inform them about the expected amendments needed for integrating the proposed application, and all concerned parties shall jointly assess the time needed for the implementation of such proposal.

 The process to define the maximum volume of allocated cross-zonal capacity for the exchange of balancing capacity or sharing of reserves for market-based allocation

 In accordance with Article 41(1)(d) of the EB Regulation, the process to define the maximum volume of allocated cross-zonal capacity for the exchange of balancing capacity or sharing of reserves for the market-based allocation shall be as follows: